GCSE & A Level

 Expectations of students:

-A high degree of competency in two practical areas as either participant, coach or official is essential.
+A high degree of competency in two practical areas as either participant or coach.

 The aims of these specifications are to encourage students to acquire: